vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 <details><summary>English</summary>

 Day is when the manifestation of the knowables takes place, and night is when they dissolve into the knowing subject. [^81]

+[^81]:

+    Here the concept of day and night is explained in a different way.
+The day is the period when manifestation of objects occurs; the night is that period when blissfulness becomes predominant.

 </details>